 Planning a wedding can at times, require a bit of a vision.
 You need to invest into that vision, you need faith in it to work and you need great planning skills.
 It also helps though, if you’ve got an army of really good friends to help you out.
-Mel and Drew had a plan for an amazing beach wedding in Scotland.
+Mel and Drew had a plan for an amazing Scottish beach wedding in Fife.

 Mel and Drew accessed their beach wedding via a garden gate on the banks of the River Tay in Fife.
 The house they bought together overlooks the Tay, framed neatly by the Tay bridge and Dundee on the opposite shore.
 Their home has become a precious labour of love for them as they’ve worked together renovating it.
 Mel and Drew have put their heart and souls into it, brick by brick.
 With the house a part of their relationship, it was natural to include it as part of their day.